jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 # Examples

 ## What is the probability of getting 4 heads when a coin with probability 0.5 of heads is tossed 4 times?
-Following the spirit of hacker stats, we do a lot of 4-flip trial recording the number of heads each trial to get an answer, rather than rely on any formula.
-We can realize a lot of coin flipping using a random number generator and  for loop.
+To get an answer to it following the spirit of hacker stats, we do a lot of 4-flip trial recording the number of heads each trial to get an answer, rather than rely on any formula.
+But, instead of manually doing it, we can realize a lot of coin flipping using a random number generator and for loop.
 The below code generates 10000 repeats of the 4-flip trial, counting the number of heads.
 We get the number of  trials with  4 heads, and finally the probability of getting 4 heads in 4 tosses.

 ```python
 # Code from [1]